BarclayII/AIMv6/doc/labs/lab0-prerequisites.markdown

 1. A working Linux.
   * BSD or other Unix-like systems are OK if you can install GNU Compiler Collection (GCC).
+  * For those who work on ARM, GNU-M4 is also needed.
+We'll explain later.
 2. A cross-compiler suite.
   * Currently GNU Compiler Collection (GCC) is the only compiler suite we're supporting.
 Preferably, it should be the latest version, but